ngweimeng/RAG-on-FAANG-SEC-Filing/README.md

 # Analyzing 10-K Filings submitted in 2023 for FAANG Companies: A Retrieval Augmented Generation (RAG) Approach

-This project leverages a Retrieval Augmented Generation (RAG) approach to analyze the 2023 10-K filings of FAANG companies.
-It provides insights into financial metrics and business performance directly from financial documents.
+This project leverages a Retrieval Augmented Generation (RAG) approach to analyze the most recent (i.e. 2023) 10-K filings of FAANG companies.
+It provides insights into financial metrics and business performance directly from these financial documents.

 ## Background